misiektoja/xbox_monitor/docs/configuration.md

 WEBHOOK_ERROR_NOTIFICATION = True               # monitoring errors, enabled by default
 ```

-A `WEBHOOK_URL` left unset, or left at its `your_webhook_url` placeholder, switches webhook alerts off at startup instead of failing at the first alert. `--verbose` reports why.
+A `WEBHOOK_URL` that is unset or still holding its `your_webhook_url` placeholder switches webhook alerts off at startup instead of failing at the first alert. `--verbose` reports why.

 Discord alerts are sent as an embed built from `WEBHOOK_TEMPLATE`, which supports the `title`, `description`, `version`, `color`, `timestamp`, `username` and `avatar_url` placeholders.
-Mentions are always disabled, whatever the template says. `WEBHOOK_USERNAME` and `WEBHOOK_AVATAR_URL` override the webhook's own display name and picture, and both are ignored by ntfy.
+Mentions are always disabled, whatever the template says. `WEBHOOK_USERNAME` and `WEBHOOK_AVATAR_URL` override the webhook's own display name and picture.
+Both are ignored by ntfy.

 ntfy alerts are sent as a native message with the subject as the title, so no template is involved.
-Use `WEBHOOK_HEADERS` to add ntfy options such as priority or tags, and `NTFY_ACCESS_TOKEN` when the topic needs authentication:
+Use `WEBHOOK_HEADERS` to add ntfy options such as priority or tags.
+Use `NTFY_ACCESS_TOKEN` when the topic needs authentication:

 ```python
 WEBHOOK_HEADERS = {"Priority": "5", "Tags": "video_game"}